hashicorp/katakoda/waypoint-get-started/step1.md

 Visit the [Waypoint web UI](https://[[HOST_SUBDOMAIN]]-9702-[[KATACODA_HOST]].environments.katacoda.com/).
 Click "Authenticate" and enter the token shown on the previous command.

+## Change and deploy

+Making changes to an application and deploying it again can be done with the same command: `waypoint up`.

+Edit the `h1` section in `public/index.html` to say "This static HTML app was deployed today."
+Then, run `up`.

+`waypoint up`{{execute}}

+After the command completes, visit the URL displayed in the output.

 ## Destroy

-Destroy the application with the `destroy` command.
+When you are done, destroy the application with the `destroy` command.

 `waypoint destroy`{{execute}}